gzmatte/Dual-Boot/README.md

 - Between the brackets type your MAIN OS **ID**. [^1] _(or the one you want to keep default)_

 - Save and put the bat in Shell:Startup.
-> (U can put this in the secondary so after a restart you go back to the main OS)
+> (U can put this in the secondary OS so after a restart you go back to the main OS)

 ### Ready!